Analisa1984/dovenity-spa/README.md

 1. Business-Goal #1:
    To increase the bookings of the spa treatments and spa facilites at the Dovenity Spa.

+   AND

+   User Story #3:
+   I would like to be able to book the Dovenity Spa online so that so that I don't have to go in person to the store or call to make a booking.

    Call to action is the Book Now links (styled as buttons) located on every page in the navigation bar as well as every treatment in the spa treatment page.

 - Book Now Link in ALL pages in Navigation bar:
   ![Book Now](assets/images/product-fulfilled/call-to-action-1.png)